clintaire/PyGCA/README.md

 | Mental Calculation |

 ## Overview
-**PyGC** is a Python library, independently developed and actively maintained to detect, analyze, and optimize operator usage in Python codebases.
+**PyGCA** is a Python library, independently developed and actively maintained to detect, analyze, and optimize operator usage in Python codebases.
 With a focus on efficiency and ease of use, this tool empowers developers to identify performance bottlenecks and potential vulnerabilities stemming from operator misuse.

 The library covers __all major operator categories__, providing insights into how operators interact within the code and where optimizations can improve overall performance.
-As an actively maintained project, __PyGC__ continually evolves to stay relevant with Python’s latest updates and to incorporate user feedback for better functionality.
+As an actively maintained project, __PyGCA__ continually evolves to stay relevant with Python’s latest updates and to incorporate user feedback for better functionality.

 <p align="center">
-  <strong>Important Notice:</strong> This project is not affiliated with or related to the <a href="https://pypi.org/project/pygc/">PyGC package on PyPI</a>.
+  <strong>Important Notice:</strong> This project is not affiliated with or related to the <a href="https://pypi.org/project/PyGC/">PyGC package on PyPI</a>.
 </p>

 ## Key Features